Just ten minutes and a handful of ingredients, and you have an easy sardine spread that’s rich, creamy, salty, and melts in your mouth.

 If you can get your hands and splurge on fresh sardines, that’s even better, but I’ve always used canned ones and it’s always a hit.

-If you’re perhaps having a movie night, I might suggest watching Big Daddy!
-I’ve recently rewatched it for the first time in years and it’s still as charming as it was when I first watched it.
+And if perhaps you’re hosting a movie night, may I suggest the classic Big Daddy?
+It stands the test of time and is still just as charming as it was when I first watched it.

 If you make this Easy Sardine Spread, let me know in the comments!
-I’d love to get your feedback.
+I’d love to hear from you.

 Easy Sardine Spread